HL7/cql/input/pages/03-developersguide.md

 end
 ```

-Note that if the source expression in a selected case is [.kw]#null#, no condition will compare equal and the result will be the else expression.
-If any case item is [.kw]#null#, it will not compare equal to the comparand.
+Note that if the source expression in a selected case is <span class="kw">null</span>, no condition will compare equal and the result will be the else expression.
+If any case item is <span class="kw">null</span>, it will not compare equal to the comparand.

 Both of these conditional expression constructs require run-time conditional evaluation.
 This is sometimes referred to as short-circuit evaluation for conditional expressions.
 For implementations, this means delaying evaluation of the arguments.
 Revisiting the first example in this section: